metadev26/TigerGPT-ui/README.md

 4. Setup your .env file.
 And set the variables.
    - You need to create an index in advance with [Pinecone](https://www.pinecone.io/).
      - [Reference setting](./public/pinecone-setup.png)
-   - Set your SerpAPI Key, if you want to use the search tool with BabyBeeAGI.
+   - Set your SerpAPI Key, if you want to use the search tool with TigerGPT.

 ```sh
 cp .env.example .env